!–- Automatically Open Accordion or Toggle from Anchor Link -–>

 IHA follows NCQA’s HEDIS Compliance Audit Standards.
 Certified HEDIS Compliance Auditors use these standards to assess a health plan’s ability to report HEDIS data accurately and reliably.
 The audit standards represent key processes in clinical data collection and reporting and include standards and assessments that apply to physician organizations that opt to self-report clinical data.

-As a companion to the AMP Program Manual, the Value Set Directory (VSD) provides time-saving resources to participants.
+As a companion to the AMP Program Guide and Technical Specifications, the Value Set Directory (VSD) provides time-saving resources to participants.
 The directory is an Excel file that is sortable and provides an easy way to incorporate CPT, ICD-9, ICD-10, HCPCS, and other medical coding systems into your organization’s data collection program.
 The VSD saves programming hours, eliminates the manual search for codes, and reduces keying errors.
 The Value Set Directory is available for download free of charge.